jhumelsine/jhumelsine.github.io/_posts/2024-08-30-test-benefits.md

 # Tests Provide Working Reference Model Documentation
 Sometimes developers don’t have control over the public APIs that they implement.
 The public methods may have already been defined by the architects or team leads.
 Or the SUT’s public API may be a pluggable class that’s part of an already defined [Composable](https://jhumelsine.github.io/2024/01/03/composable-design-patterns-basic-concepts.html) design that’s using [Strategy](https://jhumelsine.github.io/2023/09/21/strategy-design-pattern.html), [Adapter](https://jhumelsine.github.io/2023/09/29/adapter-design-pattern.html), [Template Method](https://jhumelsine.github.io/2023/09/26/template-method-design-pattern.html), etc.

 Regardless of the developer’s flexibility in shaping the public API declaration, the tests still serve as reference model documentation to the user demonstrating how to access those public APIs.
-This is why I like to keep the Given, When and Then portions of my tests as separate within the test.
+This is why I like to keep the Given, When and Then portions of my tests as separate sections within the test.
 The tests serve as a reference model documenting how the SUT is accessed through its public API methods.
 If written with the intent of being documentation, then tests can also provide additional context for the public API methods.

 Unlike more traditional documentation, which sometimes does not work, tests as documentation are guaranteed to work.